Travelog date: Nov 2008

 During its occupation, Japan built up Korea's infrastructure, especially the street and railroad systems.
 However, the Japanese ruled with an iron fist and attempted to root out all elements of Korean culture from society.
 People were forced to adopt Japanese names, convert to the Shinto (native Japanese) religion, and were forbidden to use Korean language in schools and business.

-drinking ceremony - Korean style!
+Demo for tea drinking ceremony - Korean style! |

 The Independence Movement on March 1, 1919, was brutally repressed, resulting in the killing of thousands, the maiming and imprisoning of tens of thousands, and destroying of hundreds of churches, temples, schools, and private homes.
 During World War II, Japan siphoned off more and more of Korea's resources, including its people, to feed its Imperial war machine.
 Many of the forced laborers were never repatriated to Korea.